Lantah/Gravity/src/crypto/readme.md

 This directory contains minor convenience wrappers around [libsodium](http://libsodium.org).
-The fork used is stored in [another repository](https://github.com/stellar/libsodium) and used as a submodule by `stellar-core`.
+The fork used is stored in [another repository](https://github.com/stellar/libsodium) and used as a submodule by `gramr`.

 The crypto module also contains a small implementation to turn public/private keys into human manageable strings (StrKey).